Center for Science & Technology Policy Research

 Prior to joining OTA, he taught at the Woodrow Wilson School at Princeton University.
 He holds a B.S. from Cornell University, and a M.S. and Ph.D. from Stanford University.
-He has published numerous refereed articles, reports, and other papers; and is the author of the textbook Renewable Energy Policy.
+He has published numerous refereed articles, reports, and other papers; and in 2004 published a book, Renewable Energy Policy, that compares U.S. and EU experiences with renewable energy policies.
 That book is required or recommended reading for courses at University of California, Santa Barbara (UCSB), University of Denver (DU), University of Utah, Robert Gordon University (UK), and elsewhere.

 In 2001, Paul was awarded the Diebold Foundation Fellowship for European policy studies and spent 2001 as a Visiting Academic in the Environmental Policy Group at Imperial College, London.
 In 2005, Paul was selected as the 2006 MAP/Ming Visiting Professor of Energy and the Environment by Stanford University, where he spent six months at Stanford researching and teaching on renewable energy policy and technology.